hfr/Lychee-LDAP/app/LDAP/readme.md

 If the user types in his credentials lychee calls `check_pass()`.
 The function connects with the LDAP server and checks if the user has an account.
-If an account could be found and the password could be verified, `get_user_data()` gets called to read the common name an the email address will be requested from the
+If an account could be found and the password could be verified, `get_user_data()` gets called to read the common name and the email address will be requested from the
 LDAP server and stored in the lychee users table.
-An entry will be created in this table if no entry with this username exists.
+An entry will be created in this table if no entry with this username exists yet.
 The user can then use lychee.

 After logout the user data is kept in the users table of the lychee database as long as the user has an account with the LDAP server.